danifunker/usbode/README.md

 ## Usage
 3. Main interface

--  The USBODE interface will take about 30 seconds to startup, once configured.
+-  The USBODE interface will take about 30 (18 seconds with an A2 class microSD card) seconds to startup, once configured.
--  For Initial setup, follow instructions at `http://<IPAddress>/setup`
--  Once the first image is mounted, e
+-  Initially drop some files from your computer into imgstore
 -  Everything is controlled via web, navigate to `http://<IPAddress>` or http://<name from preconfigured hostname in step 1>
+-  This project also supports the Waveshare 1.3" OLED HAT in SPI and I2C modes, details: https://www.waveshare.com/wiki/1.3inch_OLED_HAT

 4. Adding files via Network / wifi  -- This is limited to Wi-Fi N speeds (or slower)
    a.
 Make sure the device is in Mode 1 (ISO serving mode)
    b.
-Use an ssh / sftp client to connect to `<IPAddress>`.
+Use an FTP / ssh / sftp client to connect to `<IPAddress>`.
 Nagivate to `/mnt/imgstore`.
-Drop files here
+Drop files here.
+If using FTP the path will automatically be set for you, don't forget to use port 21 as the port, and there is no encryption through this method.
-   c.
-To load the new file use the web interface.
-The file list is refereshed every time the `/setup` or `/list` is accessed.
+   d.
+To load the new file use the web interface, or the on-screen display.

+5. To change the Wireless network the Raspberry Pi is associated with, shutdown the Pi, eject the microSD card and place it back into the computer.
+Open up the `bootfs` volume and copy the new-wifi_example.json to new-wifi.json.
+Enter the new SSID and password.
+Since this is a JSON file, only to change what is between the `" "`.
+Safely eject the microsd card and place it back into the Raspberry Pi.
+The file will be read about 5 seconds after the USBODE starts and it will attempt to connect to the new wifi.
+If any issues occur, shutdown the USBODE and plug the SDCard back into the computer, and review the file named `new-wifi-output.txt` in the `bootfs` volume.

 ## Application notes
 * Since the configfs settings are reloaded between configurations, and entirely destroyed on a reboot, I have opted to store the most recently loaded ISO filename into `/opt/usbode/usbode-iso.txt`.
 Not having this file should not cause any issues, since there is a setup endpoint that can be used for initial configuration, however I haven't tested that code path yet.